Blog

 My kombucha Is extremely vinegary.
 What have I done wrong?

 This might have been caused by a number of things – the most common is that the wrong type of sugar was used, or that the temperature was too warm.
+It is also important to test the kombucha brew acidity by using pH strips.

 Please read our article What to know before starting your own Homemade Kombucha or Help!
 My Kombucha tastes like vinegar.